JMRI: WiFi ThrottleThis window controls the connection between WiFi throttles, e.g. an iPhone, iPod Touch, or Android Phone, and JMRI.

 Function LabelsFunction labels can be customized for each roster entry through JMRI, using the Labels & Media button.
 These labels will then be displayed in place of the generic F1, F2... on the screen of the mobile device.
 The labels can be added when a new roster entry is created, or by editing an existing roster entry under the Function Labels tab.

 Routes & TurnoutsThe app can control any turnouts (and routes) that JMRI can control.
-NOTE: EngineDriver only lists turnouts and routes which have User Names.
+NOTE: By default, EngineDriver only lists turnouts and routes which have User Names.
+This can be changed in EngineDriver Preferences.

 Additionally, you can limit what turnouts appear.
 In JMRI, with the WiThrottle window active, there is a menu named WiThrottle.
-It has an item titled "Filter Controls" that will let you pick which turnouts to display or hide.
+It has an item titled "Routes and Turnouts" that will let you pick which turnouts to display or hide.

 Advanced ConsistingThere are now two options for how Advanced (or Decoder Assisted) Consisting is handled.
 This can be selected from the WiThrottle portion of JMRI Preferences.